T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 During saving the current record, it behaves like an action FormElement and will be processed after saving the primary record and before any action FormElements are processed.

-* *FormElement.value*: By default, the full path of any already uploaded file is shown.
+* *FormElement.value* = `<string>` - By default, the full path of any already uploaded file is shown.
 To show something different, e.g. only the filename, define: ::

 	 a) {{filenameBase:V}}